BDC Hamburger Icon

 Open row

 A surprising number of small businesses still operate on a cash-only basis.
-While it’s true that cash-only businesses save money on credit card processing fees, the benefits of accepting multiple payment forms far outweigh the disadvantages.
+Although cash-only businesses save money on credit card processing fees, the benefits of accepting multiple payment forms far outweigh the disadvantages.

-If your business accepts cash payments only, you may alienate customers, reduce sales revenue and create a poor customer experience.
-When their needs aren’t met, customers will become dissatisfied and go to a competitor – perhaps for good.
+If your business accepts cash payments only, you may alienate consumers, reduce sales revenue and create a poor customer experience.
+When customers’ needs aren’t met, they will become dissatisfied and go to a competitor — perhaps for good.
+We’ll explain why the cash-only model doesn’t work for small businesses and share alternative payment acceptance options that can help fuel business growth.

 Did You Know?Did you know

-Insufficient payment options create a point of potential friction in the customer journey.
-Multiple payment options help create a zero-friction approach and a smoother customer experience.
+Insufficient payment options can create friction in the customer journey.
+Offering multiple payment options helps to establish a zero-friction approach and a smoother customer experience.

 Why the cash-only model doesn’t work for small businesses

-Clearly, cash payments can limit a small business’s reach.
-Here are eight reasons why cash-only isn’t the best formula for future growth.
+Here are eight reasons why cash-only isn’t a good formula for growth.

 1. The cash-only model limits your sales potential.

-Beth owns a boutique; every day, shoppers fill her store.
+Say Beth owns a boutique, and shoppers fill her store every day.
 But time and again, when they get to the cash register and see her “cash only” sign, they sigh, put their items back and walk out of the store.
-She’s missing out on many sales opportunities.
+She’s missing out on untold sales opportunities.

 2. The cash-only model makes your business seem old-fashioned.